amazonessari/Portfolio/content/Portfolio-Site.md

 ---

 # Overview
-It is my first portfolio website that I designed and coded entirely to show my work.
-Built by open-source static site generators HUGO.
+I created this website entirely by myself to broaden job opportunities.
+It is supposed to be attached along with my resume.
+Built by the static site generator HUGO that allows me to post reports in markdown to perform regular updates.

 # My role